- ~ Essential Packing List

 - High Tech Water Resistant Hiking Pants and/or Rain Pants - Consider NOT taking rain pants.
 If they are nylon, and you are walking during the warmer months, they will be too hot.
 Instead, take a hi-tech, water resistant pair of hiking pants.
 They will be more breathable and really do keep you quite dry.
 If you walk in a torrential downpour for any length of time, you will eventually get wet, regardless of the type of pant.
 Buy the best water-resistant, breathable pants that you can afford.
 I took a nylon pair of rain pants on my first Camino.
 My second Camino, I stuck with water-resistant hiking pants and a rain poncho and was lucky enough to barely use any rain gear!

 - Rain Poncho to fit over Body and Pack - This is optional and many folks debate on this one.
-I used a rain jacket and pack rain cover and stayed dry enough.
-But I didn't hike in any prolonged torrential downpours.
-However, I also took an ultra-cheap, ultra-light weight poncho as a extra precaution.
+I used a rain jacket and pack rain cover and stayed dry enough in light rain.
+But when there was a real downpour, I added the ultra-cheap, ultra-light weight poncho as a extra precaution.
 I managed to stay dry despite the pouring rain all afternoon one day!

 - Pack Rain Cover - optional if you use a rain poncho.
 My backpack came with a rain cover when I purchased it.
 This feature could be a determining factor for you - it is a very handy item and it kept my pack sufficiently dry.